 Addiction to Pressed Xanax

-Both Xanax and Fentanyl can be addictive.
-It doesn’t take much Fentanyl to cause an overdose, so even if someone’s been using pressed bars for a short period of time, they can still display symptoms of addiction or overdose.
-If someone is having difficulty breathing, is dizzy or has heart palpitations or if their skin begins to turn blue or purple, they might be experiencing an overdose.
-It’s important to call 911 and get immediate medical treatment for the individual.
+Both Xanax and fentanyl can be addictive.
+It doesn’t take much fentanyl to cause an overdose, so even if someone’s been using pressed bars for a short period of time, they can still display symptoms of addiction or overdose.
+If an individual is having difficulty breathing, is dizzy or has heart palpitations or their skin begins to turn blue or purple, they might be experiencing an overdose.
+At this point, it’s critical to call 911 and seek immediate medical treatment.

 Treatment for Pressed Bars and Pills

-A medication called Naloxone can be used to treat someone who’s having a narcotic overdose.
-Many public places have access to emergency Naloxone in their first aid kits, and it’s a useful medication to carry in case of an emergency.
-It can be given via nasal spray or injection and might save a life if given in time.
-Naloxone has no adverse effects when given to someone who’s not experiencing a drug overdose, so it’s a worthwhile addition to your personal first aid kit.
+A medication called Naloxone can be used to treat someone having a narcotic overdose.
+Many public places have responded to fake pill risks by adding emergency Naloxone to their first aid kits.
+It can be administered via nasal spray or injection and, in case of emergency, may save a life.
+Naloxone has no adverse effects when given to someone who’s not experiencing a drug overdose, so it’s a worthwhile addition to your personal kit.

 Once someone is under the care of a hospital or doctor, they’ll be given medications to help them manage their withdrawal symptoms as they come down from the drug.
-This is only the beginning of their recovery, however, as they may need the assistance of a therapist and doctor to help them address the root causes of their addiction.
+This is only the beginning of their recovery, however, as they may need the assistance of a therapist and health care professional to help them address the root causes of their addiction.

 Recovery Is Possible

 Pressed Xanax pills are extremely addictive.
 If you or someone you care about is fighting an addiction, it’s easy to feel you’re a long way off from a normal life.
-The good news is that many people have faced their addictions and been able to put themselves on the path to a better life.
-Working with a mental health professional who understands addiction and how to deal with it is the first step.
+The good news is that many people have faced their addictions and still put themselves on the path to a better life.
+The first step is working with a mental health professional who understands addiction.